Sustainable fashion: Social and ethics

 One of the main social issues related to fashion concerns labor.
 Whilst the majority of fashion and textiles are produced in Asia, Central America and North Africa, there is still production across Europe where exploitative working conditions are also found, such as in Leicester and Central and Eastern Europe.
 The fashion industry has racial, class and gender inequalities.
 Local production is engaged in global sourcing of labor exploitation.
 At least 25 million people, the majority of whom are women, work in garment manufacture.
 Women and workers in the garment manufacturing industry face serious occupational hazards.
 Worker exposure to hazardous substances can affect health and lead to long-term occupational diseases, posing major challenges to worker well-being and industry regulation.
 Employees in their working conditions can be exposed to toxic substances.
 Not only is there unethical practices in the production of textiles, but while in the marketing process they will promote their products as sustainable and green even though they use many polluting products.
 To combat this issue, Europe has developed a program called REACH that regulates what inputs are being used as well as providing consumers with the proper information about these fashion products.
 Over the last years, over 150 major brands have publicised information about their factories online.
 Every year, Fashion Revolution publishes a Fashion Transparency Index.
 The high place of several fast fashion retailers caused controversy regarding the parameters used for such rankings.

+Research on fashion supply chains indicates that social and ethical issues such as low wages, unsafe working conditions, and limited labor protections are closely linked to the structure of global production networks.
+Studies have found that cost pressures, power imbalances between brands and suppliers, and a lack of transparency across supply chains often constrain suppliers' ability to improve labor standards.
+As a result, efforts to address labor rights in the fashion industry are frequently incorporated into broader corporate social responsibility and supply chain governance strategies rather than addressed solely at the factory level.